CristieNordic/ISP_Client_Install/README.md

 # Install Exchange Client
 Not working yet

+# Support
+Cristie Nordic does not take any responsibility or support for this script.
+If you need help please feel free to create a ticket here at the GitHub forum.

 # Requests
-If you find any bugs or want me to priorities any functionality please great a GitHub ticket.
+If you find any bugs or want me to priorities any functionality please create a GitHub ticket.

 # Wanna help?
 If you want to help, please create a fork and commit when you are done.